yinchi/openapi-cli/README.md

-# CLI for working with OpenAPI specifications
+# CLI for working with APIs using the OpenAPI specifications

 Author: Yin-Chi Chan